 • Planning for future balance by comparing the number of employees needed to the number of present employees who can be expected to stay with the organization.
-A project manager should give more time to the human resources experts to work on that.
+A project manager should give human resource experts the time to work on that.

-• Planning for recruiting employees if the number needed exceeds the number of present employees or if the number needed is less than the number of present employees.
+• Planning for recruitment if there is a discrepancy between the number of present employees and the number needed

-• Execution of important functions: Human resource planning provides valuable and timely information for designing and execution of functions like recruitment, selection, transfers, promotions, layoffs, training and development and performance appraisals, etc. So you can understand how important human resource planning is for a successful run of your project.
+• To execute important functions: Human resource planning provides valuable and timely information to design and execute functions such as recruitment, selection, transfers, promotions, layoffs, training and development, and performance appraisals

-• Reduction in the costs: Human resource planning helps the organization to anticipate imbalances in human resource.
-This, in turn, facilitates reduction in resource costs.
+• To reduce costs: Human resource planning helps the organization anticipate imbalances in human resource and facilitates reduction in resource costs.

-• International strategies: Global operations are becoming very common.
+• To aid international strategies: Global operations are becoming very common.
 International expansion strategies are not possible without human resource planning.
 It facilitates the process of meeting staffing needs.

-• It is very difficult to ascertain the future manpower requirements of an organization, the future is always uncertain.
-As such the predictions are bound to go wrong.
+• It is very difficult to ascertain the future manpower requirements of an organization

 • Human resource planning is irrelevant in countries that do not face scarcity of skilled human resources